gabors-data-analysis/da-w-ai/week08/README.md

-# AI as Research companion
+# AI as Research companion: IV

-# **Finding instrumental variables (IVs)**
-- The prompting approaches and examples below are adapted from and motivated by [Sukjin Han (2024) “Mining Causality: AI-Assisted Search for Instrumental Variables](Https://arxiv.org/pdf/2409.14202)
+In this course, we discuss how AI can be used to support economics research: help design causal identification.
+Here we focus on instrumental variables.

 ## **Recap (10 mins)**